heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/html/attributes.md

-name : to represent the data being submitted to server placeholder : is used to give people a hint about what kind of information to enter into an input required : To prevent a user from submitting your form when required information is missing
+name : to represent the data being submitted to server placeholder : is used to give people a hint about what kind of information to enter into an input required : To prevent a user from submitting your form when required information is missing value : to represent the data value being submitted to server
 ```
 # Values for the attributes
 # a